Head of Grand Canyon cleared of undisclosed allegations

 Lehnertz is a trained environmental biologist who has been with the Park Service for more than 10 years.

-In an email to park employees Friday, she said: “I’m excited to be getting back to work at Grand Canyon National Park and will be happy (to) rejoin you and my NPS colleagues in protecting, preserving and telling the stories of this amazing place.”
+Lehnertz spent the past four months working out of the agency’s regional office in Denver on a project doing development and training for park superintendents, she said.

+The investigation had been a distraction from spending time with her family in Denver, she said, after the recent death of her mother.

-The Grand Canyon is among the nation’s busiest national parks with more than 6 million visitors a year.
-It’s celebrating its centennial as a national park this month.
+She’s expecting to return to her job at the Grand Canyon after the Presidents Day holiday and about a week before the park celebrates its centennial.
+The Grand Canyon is among the country’s busiest national parks with more than six million visitors a year.

+“Over the months, my resolve only grew stronger to return to Grand Canyon,” Lehnertz said.
+“It’s been a rough go, but as I return to the park, my focus is going to be the same — building a respectful and inclusive workplace.”

 Lehnertz was tasked with changing the culture at the Grand Canyon after an earlier report by the Inspector General’s Office found that some male employees in the now-defunct river district demanded sex from female colleagues and retaliated against women who refused.